CphBusCosSem3/Exercises/CA/CA1/README.md

 The CA must also expose a simple website where the chat client can be downloaded and where we can find all required documentation (see below).
 This website must be secured with HTTPS.

+** The assignment must be handed in by Saturday 18th of February at 23:59!**

 ## The chat protocol
 The chat system must use a protocol to communicate with the client and server.
 This protocol have been defined in the class on the 13th of February and can be found here: --LINK--